km1832010-sudo/OverTheWire-Writeups/Bandit/Bandit11/writeup.md.md

 #### Prerequisites:

-Rot13: Rot13 is a standard cipher in which all letters of the alphabet are rotated 13 letters.
+**Rot13**: Rot13 is a standard cipher in which all letters of the alphabet are rotated 13 letters.
 For example, a would become n and b would become o.
 More info at [Wikipedia.com](https://en.wikipedia.org/wiki/ROT13).

-tr command: The tr command stands for translate, and it changes letters around based on the parameters.
+**tr command**: The tr command stands for translate, and it changes letters around based on the parameters.
 Example: 'A-Z' 'a-z' would convert all letters from uppercase to lowercase.
 More examples would probably help: [Examples](https://www.geeksforgeeks.org/linux-unix/tr-command-in-unix-linux-with-examples/).
 There is no parameter to select a file, so you must either cat or echo(print in other languages) and then pipe to tr.

-cipher decoder: There are many cipher decoders online that can decode most ciphers.
+**cipher decoder**: There are many cipher decoders online that can decode most ciphers.
 One example would be [Cryptii](https://cryptii.com/) or [dCode](https://www.dcode.fr/en), and you can use them to solve this level, although it is better if you experiment with tr.
 Still, these decoders will probably be useful, especially later in Krypton.

 #### Solving the level: